Meharry Medical College

 Meharry Medical College is a private historically black medical school affiliated with the United Methodist Church and located in Nashville, Tennessee.
 Founded in 1876 as the Medical Department of Central Tennessee College, it was the first medical school for African Americans in the South.
-This region had the highest proportion of this ethnicity, but they were excluded from many public and private segregated institutions of higher education, particularly after the end of Reconstruction.
+While the majority of African Americans lived in the South, they were excluded from many public and private racially segregated institutions of higher education, particularly after the end of Reconstruction.

 Meharry Medical College was chartered separately in 1915.
 In the early 21st century, it has become the largest private historically black institution in the United States solely dedicated to educating health care professionals and scientists.
 The school has never been segregated.

-Meharry Medical College includes its School of Medicine, School of Dentistry, a School of Allied Health Professions, School of Graduate Studies and Research, the Harold R. West Basic Sciences Center, and the Metropolitan General Hospital of Nashville-Davidson County.
+Meharry Medical College includes its School of Medicine, School of Dentistry, School of Graduate Studies, School of Applied Computational Sciences, School of Global Health, the Harold D. West Basic Sciences Center, and the Metropolitan General Hospital of Nashville-Davidson County.
 The degrees that Meharry offers include Doctor of Medicine (M.D.), Doctor of Dental Surgery (D.D.S.), Master of Science in Public Health (M.S.P.H.), Master of Health Science (M.H.S.), and Doctor of Philosophy (Ph.D.) degrees.
 Meharry is the second-largest educator of African-American medical doctors and dentists in the United States.
 It has the highest percentage of African Americans graduating with Ph.Ds in the biomedical sciences in the country.

 Journal of Health Care for the Poor and Underserved is a public health journal owned by and edited at Meharry Medical College.
 Around 76% of graduates of the school work as doctors treating people in underserved communities.
-School training emphasizes recognizing health disparities in different populations.
+School training emphasizes recognizing gaps in health caring to improve health outcomes for all, including populations.